-The Falcons Ticket Office operates two areas where season ticket holders can obtain assistance on game days.
-Outside of the stadium, ticket service windows are located on the south side of the Georgia Dome between Gates A and D. These windows are open two hours prior to each home game and remain open until 30 minutes after the game.
-On the inside, Falcons ticket service windows are located on the Lower Level at Aisle L43, near Gate D. These windows open when the gates open (one and a half hours prior to kickoff) and remain open until 30 minutes after the game.
+The Falcons Ticket Office operates several areas where season ticket holders can obtain assistance on game days.
+Outside of the stadium, ticket service windows are located in the West Plaza ticket office on the north side of the Georgia Dome between Gates B and C. The Falcons ticket office opens two hours prior to each home game and will remain open until the beginning of the 4th quarter.
+Ticket resolution windows are also available at Gate A and lower Gate C. On the inside of the Georgia Dome, the Falcons ticket service window is located on the Lower Level at Aisle L43, near Gate D and is open beginning two hours prior to kickoff and will remain open until the beginning of the 3rd quarter.

 The Falcons have structured a transportation plan that gives Season Ticket Account Holders options for traveling to the Georgia Dome for home games.